South America

 its many birds.

-much less visited by travelers. but is starting to approach the south's
+north is much less visited by travelers. but is starting to approach

 can